Blood Hunt (comics): Reception

 Blood Hunt received generally positive reviews from critics.
 According to ComicBookRoundup, the core miniseries received an average score of 7.9 out of 10 across 49 different reviews.

 Aftermath

-Six months after the events of Blood Hunt and seizing the mantle of the Sorcerer Supreme, Dr. Doom emerges from Latveria to take over every broadcast medium on the planet, declaring himself Emperor of the World, leading into the events of One World Under Doom.
+Six months after the events of Blood Hunt and seizing the mantle of the Sorcerer Supreme, Doctor Doom emerges from Latveria and declares himself Emperor of the World, leading into the events of One World Under Doom.